Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Related Works

 \paragraph{Impact of Frequency on Knowledge Acquisition.} This paper identifies phase transitions in knowledge acquisition within data mixtures with respect to model size and mixing ratio.
 Some relevant observations can be found in previous papers, but we takes a more direct and systematic approach. \citet{kandpal2023large,mallen-etal-2023-trust,sun2024head} find that LLMs can perform poorly on low-frequency knowledge. \citet{pmlr-v235-ghosal24a-understanding} show that frequency of knowledge in the pre-training data determines how well the model encodes the knowledge, which influences its extractability after QA fine-tuning.
 Taking a more microscopic view, \citet{chang2024how} insert a few pieces of new knowledge during training and track their loss.
 By fitting a forgetting curve, they conjecture that the model may fail to learn the knowledge if its frequency is lower than some threshold.

 \paragraph{Memorization and Forgetting.} Our findings also relate to prior observations on the memorization and forgetting behaviors of LLMs, but we explicitly characterize phase transitions in the context of data mixing. \citet{carlini2023quantifying} show that memorization of training data follows a log-linear relationship with model size, the number of repetitions, and prompt length. \citet{biderman2024emergent} take a data point-level perspective and demonstrate that it is difficult to predict whether a given data point will be memorized using a smaller or partially trained model.
 By injecting a few new sequences into the training data, \citet{huang2024demystifying} find that a sequence must be repeated a non-trivial number of times to be memorized.
-By examining training dynamics, \citet{tirumala2022memorizationwooverfitting} observe that memorization can occur before overfitting and that larger models memorize faster while forgetting more slowly.
-From a theoretical perspective, \citet{feldman2020tale} prove that memorization of training labels is necessary to achieve near-optimal generalization error for long-tailed data distributions.

-\paragraph{Scaling laws for Data Mixing.} LLM performance is significantly influenced by the mixing proportions of the training data from different domains.
+By examining training dynamics, \citet{tirumala2022memorizationwooverfitting} observe that memorization can occur before overfitting and that larger models memorize faster while forgetting more slowly.~\citet{zucchet2025language} study the training dynamics governing factual knowledge acquisition of LLMs and find that the performance can undergo a plateau before the model acquires precise knowledge, during which the attention-based circuits form.
+From a theoretical perspective, \citet{feldman2020tale} prove that memorization of training labels is necessary to achieve near-optimal generalization error for long-tailed data distributions. \paragraph{Scaling laws for Data Mixing.} LLM performance is significantly influenced by the mixing proportions of the training data from different domains.
 Our paper is related to a line of studies that optimize the mixing proportions by modeling LLM performance as a function of the mixing proportions~\citep{liu2024regmix,kang2024autoscale,ye2024datamixinglaws,ge2024bimix}.
 However, their datasets can be highly heterogeneous even within a single domain (e.g., OpenWebText, Pile-CC) while we focus on mixing a uniform, knowledge-dense dataset into web-scraped data.